ionknowmyname/Klasha-Java-Interview/README.md

 - For currency conversion, it could go both ways i.e the source could be interchanged with the target.
 E.g if 50 naira = $1, then $1 = 50 naira; except that in real life, exchange rate is not the same for backwards and forward for currency pairs, so I implemented one-way, source to target

+## EXTRAS

+- I added my postman collection to the root directory